Also see Infertility in Dogs and Cats and Infertility in Poultry.

 Diagnostic Approach to Infertility in Animals

-the signalment
+signalment

-a complete history
+complete patient history

 clinical examination

-diagnostic aids such as:
+diagnostic aids, such as:

 endoscopy